Aebestach/WeatherDrivenSolarPanel/README.md

 ## Compatibility
 - RSS-Reborn needs ballisticfox to update his Kopernicus
-- Incompatible with kerbalims
+- Incompatible with Kerbalism
-- Compatible with JNSQ, Kcalbeloh System, RO (for RO, replaces the original solar module of RO)
+- Compatible with JNSQ, KSRSS, Kcalbeloh System, RO (for RO, replaces the original solar module of RO)

 ## Others
 Since the v5.0 update, the wear feature has been introduced.
 Once the wear reaches 100%, the solar panel will be damaged and cannot be repaired.